leobix/mban22_software_tools/IAP_deep_learning/intro_deep_learning/README.md

 # 15.003 IAP: Introduction to Deep Learning

 For this session we will work in  a Colab notebook.
-Follow this [link](https://colab.research.google.com/drive/1abnkCeDxtwQPqauK7XjxrI6ewZesPjzv?usp=sharing) to open the notebook.
-After that, please save a copy in your own drive so y ou can follow the class and make modificatios.
+The link will be provided by Tuesday morning.

 ### Questions?